Invasive threat: Smallmouth bass caught near Yellowstone border

 “It gets fished hard there, too,” he added.
 “So it’s kind of surprising nobody has caught a smallie there.”

-“Everyone is calling me the smallie catcher,” Smalley said and laughed.
-“My friends said, ‘If anyone was going to catch it, it would be you.’”
+“Everyone is calling me the smallie catcher,” Smalley said.
+“My friends said, ‘If anyone was going to catch it, it would be you.’ ”

 Local journalism is essential.